aceboxn/ao3-hide-stats/README.md

 # ao3-hide-stats
-Script to hide all user stats, such as comments, kudos, hits, bookmarks, from browsing on Archive of Our Own (AO3).
+Script to hide all user stats from browsing on Archive of Our Own (AO3).
+Provides clean interface to browse by interest versus popularity.

 Across all AO3 pages, hides the following:
 - comments